LatitudeAdjustment/auth1/README.md

 # Auth

-Phoenix LiveView Umbrella application built using Phoenix authentication generator.
+Phoenix Umbrella application (with LiveView) built using Phoenix authentication generator.

 ## Purpose(s)

 Highlights use of phx.gen.auth v0.7.0.
-Wlll likely be incorporated into Phoenix Framework 1.6.
+Likely to be incorporated into Phoenix Framework 1.6.

 Intended as reference, basis/foundation for future projects.